afitiskin/redux-saga-routines/README.md

     // internally when you call myRoutinePromiseCreator() special action with type ROUTINE_PROMISE_ACTION is dispatched
     // this special action is handled by routinePromiseWatcherSaga

-    // to resolve promise you need to dispatch myRoutine.success(successPayload) action, successPayload will be passed to resolved promose
+    // to resolve promise you need to dispatch myRoutine.success(successPayload) action, successPayload will be passed to resolved promise
     // if  myRoutine.failure(failurePayload) is dispatched, promise will be rejected with failurePayload.

     // we just want to wait 5 seconds and then resolve promise with 'voila!' message: